SanjanaChoudhury1508/SanjanaChoudhury1508/README.md

 # 👋 Hi, I'm Sanjana Choudhury

-### 💻 Full-Stack Web Developer | 🌱 Open Source Enthusiast | 🤖 AI/ML Learner
+### 💻 Full-Stack Web Developer | 🤖 AI/ML Learner

 I’m a passionate developer who loves building meaningful digital experiences.
-With a strong foundation in the **MERN Stack**, I enjoy creating scalable web applications and contributing to open source.
+With a strong foundation in the **MERN Stack**, I enjoy creating scalable web applications.

 🚀 Currently exploring the intersection of **Web Development + AI/ML** to build smarter solutions.

 ---

 ## 🔭 What I'm Working On
-- 🌍 Contributing to **open source projects**
 - 🧩 Building **full-stack MERN applications**
 - 💡 Experimenting with new tools, frameworks, and ideas